kaiodcosta/ficswebclient/README.md

-# first make sure to install for node:  express socket-io telnet-client pegjs
+# first make sure to install for node:  express socket.io telnet-client pegjs

 # do this once